 For all reports, the same filter functionality is available as in the Find Fact Sheets in the Inventory.
 You can use both the filter facets on the left hand side and the filter bar on top.

-Since Pathfinder, we cleaned up the way to filter reports for multiple Fact Sheets.
 Every report has a dropdown on the top left that allows you to filter precisely by your criteria:

 Application Matrix: Here you can filter by Application or by the configured axes (Business Capabilities, User Groups or Processes, see below).
 There is a small, but decisive difference in the way you apply filter: